Upon registration, you will receive an email with a link to your e-learning account within one business day. You can then start at your own pace.

 The program uses a business case study to help you assess key issues and vulnerabilities faced by a supply chain.
 Through this interactive exercise, you gain a template that you can use to build your own innovation framework, applying the different perspectives and insights obtained through the program.

-This program is recommended for seasoned candidates with strategic-level experience.
+This program is recommended for seasoned professionals with strategic-level experience.

 - Enhance your strategic leadership and contextual intelligence capabilities